Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Analyze network with subnetwork trace/README.md

 2. Populate the choice list for the comparison source with the non-system defined `UtilityNetworkDefinition.networkAttributes`.
 Populate the choice list for the comparison operator with the enum values from `UtilityAttributeComparisonOperator`.
 3. Create a `UtilityElement` from this asset type to use as the starting location for the trace.
 4. Update the selected barrier expression and the checked options in the UI using this tier's `TraceConfiguration`.
 5. When an attribute has been selected, if its `Domain` is a `CodedValueDomain`, populate the choice list for the comparison value with its `CodedValues`.
-Otherwise, display a `UITextField` for entering an attribute value.
+Otherwise, display a `TextField` for entering an attribute value.
 6. When "Add" is tapped, create a new `UtilityNetworkAttributeComparison` using the selected comparison source, operator, and selected or typed value.
 Use the selected source's `dataType` to convert the comparison value to the correct data type.
 7. If the traversability's list of `barriers` is not empty, create an `UtilityTraceOrCondition` with the existing `barriers` and the new comparison from step 6.
 8. When "Trace" is tapped, create `UtilityTraceParameters` passing in `subnetwork` and the default starting location.
 Set its `traceConfiguration` with the modified options, selections, and expression; then trace the utility network with `UtilityNetwork.trace(using:)`.